 Maid/Matron of Honor

 The Matron of Honor is a right-hand lady of the bride.
-During preparations, she assists the bride, help her with the dress and veil and keeps an eye on her look until the bride’s entrance to a wedding processional.
+During preparations, she assists the bride, helps her with the dress and veil and keeps an eye on her look until the bride’s entrance to a wedding processional.
 During the ceremony, the Matron of Honor goes after bridesmaids and then stands on the bride’s side near the Altar.
 Sometimes keeping the groom’s ring is also her duty.
 If you’re too busy preparing for the wedding, don’t forget to ask your Maid to help you with the best registry items.
 Choosing gifts is such a challenging and time-consuming business, isn’t it?

 Flower Girl/Ring Bearer

-Now it’s almost the high time for bride to appear, but due to quite ancient traditions, she has to let the small angels ahead.
-The angels who are flower girls and ring bearers are the last part before bride’s arrival.
-It’s very common to invite boy and girl to this role.
+Now it’s almost the high time for the bride to appear, but due to quite ancient traditions, she has to let the small angels ahead.
+The angels who are flower girls and ring bearers are the last part before the bride’s arrival.
+It’s very common to invite a boy and girl to this role.
 The girl has a basket of flowers, which she throws as she walks.
 The ring bearer holds the rings and then hands them off to the best man.
 If you’re not sure about giving real rings to a child, you may use a decoy.
 According to wedding planning schedules, you should start preparing children for this responsible event about a month in advance.

 Bride And Her Father

 At last, here is the Bride escorted by her father on her right.
 Her entrance marks the end of the wedding processional.
 When they come to the Altar, the father will “trust” his daughter to the groom, lift the veil and give a bride a blessing kiss for love and happiness after changing your name after marriage.
 Then he joins the bride’s mother in the front row.